dbgate/dbgate.github.io/_docs/env-variables.md

 ---
 layout: docs
-title: Configuration
+title: Environment variables
 order: 6
 docs_left: true
 hide_hero: true
 ---

-# Configuration
-When using DbGate as web server, it is useful to provide some configuration.
-You could run DbGate web without configuration, then default configuration will be used.

-## Environment variables
+# Environment variables
-Configuration via environment variables could be used in docker containers, also when using [npm package dbgate](https://www.npmjs.com/package/dbgate).
+Configuration via environment variables could be used in docker containers, also when using [npm package dbgate-serve](https://www.npmjs.com/package/dbgate-serve).
 NPM package supports .env files.

+## Web & permission configuration
 * WEB_ROOT - if you need to run DbGate in virtual subdirectory (eg. for value /dbadmin , dbgate will be accessible on localhost:3000/dbadmin )
-* LOGIN , PASSWORD - credentials for accessing web app
+* LOGIN , PASSWORD - credentials for accessing web app (obsolete, use LOGINS AND LOGIN_PASSWORD instead)
 * PERMISSIONS - list of comma separated permissions.
 See also permission list below
 * SHELL_CONNECTION - if true or 1, connections can be defined in shell scripts.
 Otherwise, only preconfigured connections are allowed.
 By default, this is not allowed for security reasons.
 * SHELL_SCRIPTING - if true or 1, custom JavaScript shell scripts are allowed.
 By default, this is not allowed for security reasons.
+* LOGINS - comma delimited list of aditional logins
+* LOGIN_PASSWORD_[login] - password for specified login
+* LOGIN_PERMISSIONS_[login] - list of comma separated permissions for given login.
+See also permission list below

-### Connections configuration
+## Connections configuration
 You could configure connection list with env variables, than "Add connection: end "Edit connection" commands will be not available.

 * CONNECTIONS - list of preconfigured connection names, comma delimited.
 In following options, [connection id] is ID from this list